mwherman2000/neo-windocs/windocs/quickstart-csharp/00-prerequisites.md

     Figure 0.8.
 Windows Features: Restarting your computer

-7. To verify the Hyper-V service is running, click the Windows start menu and enter `services.msc`.
+7. To verify the Hyper-V service is running, click the Windows start menu and enter "services.msc".
 You should see numerous Hyper-V services listed in the Services control panel.

     ![Services Control Panel: Hyper-V Services](./images/00-prerequisites/Features-HV3.png)